dsethia1/Gesture-Recognition/README.md

 # Gesture-Recognition
-Gesture Recognition using Raw fidgeting data
+Gesture Recognition using Raw Fidgeting Data

+For access to the dataset please contact drishti.sethia@gmail.com